 |Date 1st edition?:||1938|

 |Publisher (this edition)?:||Not Set|

 |Notes (1st edition)?:|

 |Notes (this edition)?:||The following information was taken from the original web listing of this artwork.
 Often written by non-experts, there may be inaccuracies:|

 Offered for sale is a wonderful, pencil signed Japanese woodblock print by Toshi Yoshida (1911-1995).
-It is titled Stone Lanterns, and is dated 1941 in the margin in Japanese.
-The image depicts a gardener working on a bonsaishin hanga school masters, and in the last few years since his death, has finally been achieving the recognition that bypassed him during his lifetime.
+It is titled Shinjuku, and is dated 1938 in the margin in Japanese.
+The Shinjuku district of Tokyo is a lively spot at night; filled with restaurants and now known for its electronics stores.
+Toshi Yoshida is the eldest son of Hiroshi Yoshida, one of the preeminent shin hanga school masters, and in the last few years since his death, has finally been achieving the recognition that bypassed him during his lifetime.

 |Artist Bio:||Toshi Yoshida was the eldest son of Hiroshi Yoshida.|